ArjanCodes/examples/code_roast_battleship/README.md

 # Introduction

 In this video I'm going to refactor a simplified Battleship game.
+Thanks to Sax for providing the code for this roast.
+Sax asked me to be extra mean in this roast.
+So, just to be sure: you suck, you write worse code than an intern with a hangover.
+And before I started recording this video, I killed three puppies.
+Not those three though, I could never do that, they're too cute!
+Awwww...

+By the way, if you want your code to be roasted on the channel.
+If you like feeling violated, feel like there's a void where once there was your soul.
+Join my Discord server, and submit your code if you dare.

+Before we take a closer look at the Battleship game, I want to give you something.
+It's a free guide that helps you make better design decisions.
+It contains the 7 steps I take whenever I design a new piece of software.
+Hopefully it helps you avoid some of the mistakes I made in the past.
+So, get your copy for free at arjancodes.com/designguide.
+The link is also in the description of this video.

+Now let's dive into the code.

+# Analysis of the game code

 I'll start with an analysis of the game, and then I'll show you how to refactor the code to make it more readable and maintainable.

-NOTE FOR REVIEWERS: I'm not entirely sure I should leave the Game class in there.
-I was also thinking about a solution that has a Board class, containing the board representation + utility methods to check things on the board (basically the methods at the top in the Game class like is_ship, already_guessed, etc.).
-The main game loop can then be a function instead of a method.
-What do you think?

-# Analysis of the game code

 - A lot of things are stored in the Game class as instance variables that are not needed.
 For example, there's no reason to store the guess_row and guess_col values as these are only used locally in a particular player turn.
 - Some data might not be optimally represented.
 For example, you store the number of guesses a player still has in a list of integers.
 But is that really needed?
 You play this game in rounds, so the number of guesses can be computed from which round you're in.